matvign/batchrenamer/documentation.md

     else
         if src == dest
             no filters applied, move to conflicts
+        elif dest == ''
+            empty string, move to conflicts
+        elif dest == '.' or dest == '..'
+            cannot rename to dot files, move to conflicts else
+            if dest exists and not in fileset add to conflicts[dest]
             else
-            if dest isfile and not in fileset add to conflicts[dest]
-            else
                 add src to renames[dest]
+'''

-# a file not found by the file pattern will not be renamed, hence why
-# it is immediately invalid. if a file exists and is in fileset, then we
-# haven't encountered it yet and can be handled by our cases later.
+a file/dir not found by the file pattern will not be renamed, hence why it is immediately invalid. if a file exists and is in fileset, then we haven't encountered it yet and can be handled by our cases later.
+'''
 ```

 ```